xcore/sw_serial_to_ethernet/app_serial_to_ethernet/doc_quickstart/quickstart.rst

 Serial to Ethernet (S2E) bridging application quickstart guide
 ==============================================================
-This application serves as a reference design to demonstrate bridging between Ethernet and serial communication devices.
+This firmware serves as an example application to demonstrate bridging between Ethernet and serial communication devices.
 Some features of this application are:

 * 10/100 Mbit Ethernet port